Writing your first Hello World program in TypeScript with ease

 You can provide a custom file path of this configuration file using the tsconfig.json using the --project or -p flag such as tsc --project tsconfig.prod.json.
 You can also override compilerOptions of the imported tsconfig.json file by using the command-line flags.

-In the above example, even though the tsconfig.json says the output directory is dist but we have overridden it using the --outDir flag.
+In this example, even though the tsconfig.json says the output directory is dist but we have overridden it using the --outDir flag.
 This could be useful while performing automated tasks.

 Working with ts-node

-So far we have learned that in order to run a TypeScript program, you first need to compile it and then run the output JavaScript (.js) files.
-But sometimes you really do not care about the output .js files, you just need to run the program using Node.
-So having this extra compilation step kinda seems unnecessary, though it is mandatory.
+So far, we have compiled TypeScript first and then run the output JavaScript files.
+Sometimes you do not care about the generated .js files and only want to run the program with Node.
+In that case, the extra manual compilation step feels unnecessary.

 To install this tool, follow this official documentation on the GitHub.
 I would recommend you to install this tool globally so that you can access it using the command ts-node from anywhere on your system.
 Once the installation is done, let’s move to our project and execute the ts-node command.